-- Voicing key issues from agency owners across the country
+- Voicing opinions on key issues from agency owners across the country

 - Suggesting and exploring ideas and providing the agency owner point of view on the company’s strategic direction

-- Influencing the way Allstate’s business decisions impact agencies and customers
+- Influencing the way Allstate’s business decisions affect agencies and customers

 - Supporting an environment of mutual trust and respect between company leadership and agency owners